Mailing

 ThisPasswordShouldDo!@

-Lets run a script that will run as Administrator
+Lets run a script that will run as Administrator and catch the callback with nc and get a reverse shell.

 $username = 'Administrator'